 To tailor-make your tour or for a personalised quotation call 01943 605999.

-Day 3 - Balmoral Castle & Gardens and the Braemar Estate which is set amongst the magnificent scenery of Royal Deeside, in the shadows of Lochnagar..
+Day 3 - Balmoral Castle & Gardens and the Braemar Estate is set amongst the magnificent scenery of Royal Deeside, in the shadows of Lochnagar.
 Purchased by Queen Victoria in 1848, the Estate has been the Scottish Home of the British Royal Family ever since.
 Over the past 150 years, careful stewardship by The Royal Family, has preserved the wildlife, scenery and architecture which is available for all generations to enjoy.
 In her journals Queen Victoria described Balmoral as 'my dear paradise in the Highlands.
 Adjacent to Balmoral Castle lies the small village of Crathie.
 On the south side of the River Dee is the small Royal Lochnagar Distillery, named for the mountain that rises behind the distillery.
 On the north side of the river is the charming Crathie Parish Church.
 Here the Royal family attend Sunday Service when in residence at Balmoral.
-The Princess Royal was married here and in the churchyard Jon Brown, Queen Victoria's 'loyal servant' is buried.
+The Princess Royal was married here and in the church yard Jon Brown, Queen Victoria's 'loyal servant' is buried.

-Day 6 - Visiting Scone Palace, which was once the crowning place of the Kings of Scots and occupies a unique position in the history of Scotland.
-A breathtakingly beautiful place of power and mystery and the rightful home of the celebrated Stone of Scone, also known as the Stone of Destiny, Scone Palace is regarded as a national treasure and is revered as the historic jewel in the crown of Scotland.
+Day 6 - Scone Palace, was once the crowning place of the Kings of Scots and occupies a unique position in the history of Scotland.
+A breath takingly beautiful place of power and mystery and the rightful home of the celebrated Stone of Scone, also known as the Stone of Destiny, Scone Palace is regarded as a national treasure and is revered as the historic jewel in the crown of Scotland.
 At Falkland Palace you can experience a day in the life of the Stuart monarchs at their country residence for 200 years and also a favourite place of Mary, Queen of Scots.
 Set in the heart of Falkland conservation village, and surrounded by extensive gardens, this partly restored Renaissance palace is the perfect place to spend a couple of hours.
 The original and reconstructed rooms are packed with 17th-century Flemish tapestries, elaborate painted ceilings and antique furnishings.
-The beautiful, tranquil grounds are home to the oldest real or royal tennis court in Britain, built for King James V, as well as a gardens designed by Percy Cane.
+The beautiful, tranquil grounds are home to the oldest real or royal tennis court in Britain, built for King James V, as well as a garden designed by Percy Cane.